 The Doctor heard the door to

-"Get out," he hissed but it was too late.
+the room.
+"Get out," he said but it was too late.

 Kathryn Janeway was walking